Why Maternal Health Matters

 4. Unsafe abortions

-(Mamas 4 Mamas partners with Life for African Mothers to supply medication to decrease death from severe bleeding and eclampsia).
+(Mamas 4 Mamas has partnered with Life for African Mothers to supply medication to decrease death from severe bleeding and eclampsia).

 Access to adequate and skilled healthcare before and after giving birth helps save the lives of women and their babies.
 Over the last 20 years Maternal Mortality in Sub Saharan Africa has decreased by over 50%.

 The Sustainable Development Goals (SDGs), otherwise known as the Global Goals, are a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity.

 SDG Number 3: Good Health and Well Being

 We have made huge strides in reducing child mortality, improving maternal health and fighting HIV/AIDS, malaria and other diseases.
 Since 1990, there has been an over 50 percent decline in preventable child deaths globally.
 Maternal mortality also fell by 45 percent worldwide.
 New HIV/AIDS infections fell by 30 percent between 2000 and 2013, and over 6.2 million lives were saved from malaria.

 Despite this incredible progress, more than 6 million children still die before their fifth birthday every year.
 16,000 children die each day from preventable diseases such as measles and tuberculosis.
 Every day hundreds of women die during pregnancy or from child-birth related complications.
 In many rural areas, only 56 percent of births are attended by skilled professionals.
 AIDS is now the leading cause of death among teenagers in sub-Saharan Africa, a region still severely devastated by the HIV epidemic.